Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Introduction

-In the setting of Finsler manifold, less is known.
-Following the line traced in~\cite{CaMo17}, Ohta~\cite{Ohta18} extended the localization method to Finsler manifolds and he obtained a lower bound for the perimeter for Finsler manifolds with finite reversibility constant.
+In the setting of measured Finsler manifold, less is known.
+Following the line traced in~\cite{CaMo17}, Ohta~\cite{Ohta18} extended the localization method to measured Finsler manifolds, obtaining a lower bound for the perimeter for measured Finsler manifolds with finite reversibility constant.
 The reversibility constant (introduced in~\cite{Rademacher04}) of a Finsler structure $F$ on the manifold $X$ is defined as the least constant (possibly infinite) $\Lambda_{F}\geq 1$ such that $F(-v)\leq \Lambda_{F} F(v)$ for all vectors $v\in TX$.
-Ohta proved~\cite{Ohta18} that given a Finsler manifold $(X,F,\mm)$ having finite reversibility constant and $\mm(X)=1$ satisfying the $\CD(K,N)$ condition, with diameter bounded from above by $D$, it holds that
+Ohta proved~\cite{Ohta18} that given a measured Finsler manifold $(X,F,\mm)$ having finite reversibility constant and $\mm(X)=1$ satisfying the $\CD(K,N)$ condition, with diameter bounded from above by $D$, it holds that

 where $\I_{K,N,D}$ is the isoperimetric profile function described by E.\ Milman.
 The presence of the factor $\Lambda_{F}^{-1}$ suggests that the inequality above is not sharp.
-Indeed, in the case $N=D=\infty$, this factor can be eliminated obtaining the Barky--Ledoux isoperimetric inequality for Finsler manifolds~\cite{Ohta20}.
+Indeed, in the case $N=D=\infty$, this factor can be eliminated obtaining the Barky--Ledoux isoperimetric inequality for Finsler manifolds~\cite{Ohta22}.